gebeer/FieldtypeImageReference/README.md

 * Option to also include the images from the page being edited
 * Option to choose images from any page on the site
 * The image fields to use.
 These fields will supply images to the image reference field
-* Option to load thumbnails on demand via ajax.
-Especially useful when field is used inside repeaters or has many images
 * Width of chosen image in Inputfield.
 * Width of image thumbnails in Inputfield.